 “It’s going to be like an interstate highway in a rush hour in a snowstorm with everyone driving much too fast.”

-Let’s be real: Today’s space governance is not equipped for the expected increase in satellites, debris, and commercial and geopolitical players, much less the hyper-accelerated space gold rush we at the Boyd Institute envision.
+Let’s be real: today’s space governance is not equipped for the expected increase in satellites, debris, and commercial and geopolitical players, much less the hyper-accelerated space gold rush we at the Boyd Institute envision.

 A new coined term — ‘Public Space Awareness’